 2. Save, save, save

 You may have been advised on how to buy a house by family and friends.
-And more than likely, they repeated the old-school rule that you need to have a downpayment of 20 percent saved up.
+And more than likely, they repeated the old-school rule that you need to have a downpayment of 20% saved up.

-But the existing home average sales price hovers around $250,000 as of June 2016, according to the National Association of Realtors.
-Saving $50,000 or more can take an extremely long time.
+But the existing home median sales price clocks in at $241,700 as of February 2018, according to the National Association of Realtors.
+Saving a little less than $50,000 or more can take an extremely long time.

 However, there are many programs to help first-time buyers.
 There are statewide, county, or city incentives, as well as bank-specific resources.

-Yet, it’s important to remember that without 20 percent, you will have to pay private mortgage insurance.
+Yet, it’s important to remember that without 20%, you will have to pay private mortgage insurance.
 That can add up to hundreds of dollars a month.

 Don’t forget, buying a home is not a one-time purchase.
 After your contract is signed, you’ll be responsible for a valuable piece of property.

-In 2012, U.S. News and World Report estimated that homeowners spend one to four percent of their purchase price yearly on repairs alone.
+Experts at HGTV recommend that homeowners set aside 1% to 3% of their purchase price each year for maintenance and repairs.
 In other words, start building a sizable emergency fund now to deal with future home expenses down the road.

 3. Ask yourself the big questions